 The space allocated by a cudaMalloc() call on the device is global to all kernels, and resides in the global memory of the device (details on memory types later).

 One can also allocate device memory statically.
-For example, the statement device int z[100];

-appearing outside any function definition would allocate space on device global memory, with scope global to all kernels.
+For example, the statement appearing outside any function definition would allocate space on device global memory, with scope global to all kernels.
 However, it is not accessible to the host.